Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Conclusions

 In order to find constraints on the astrophysical parameters, we employed the emulator to an MCMC sampler to fit parameters to a given 21-cm power spectrum.
-We found that the MCMC uncertainty underestimates the real error, so we added a bootstrap uncertainty that we found by employing an ensemble of emulators (20 emulators with the same neural network architecture).
 We quantified the error in predicting the parameters using equation~\ref{eq: error}.
 We found that the standard deviations ($\sigma$) for most of the seven parameters (Fig.~\ref{fig: histogram1} and \ref{fig: histogram2}) were within 20\% of our error estimate.
-Also, the mean (which measures the bias) was small in every parameter, and the distribution was fairly well described by a Gaussian.
-The datasets with SKA noise or with thermal noise gave nearly equal results; the noisy data made the bias as large as $\sim 1\sigma$ for some of the parameters.
-In Fig.~\ref{fig: sigma_prime1} and \ref{fig: sigma_prime2}, we showed the histogram of the total uncertainty ($\sigma'$) for each of the parameters, with the medians listed in Table~\ref{tab:table_median}.
+Also, the mean (which measures the bias) was small in every parameter for the ideal dataset, and the distribution was fairly well described by a Gaussian.
+The mock SKA dataset or SKA thermal noise case gave nearly identical results to each other; the noisy data made the bias as large as $\sim 1.4\sigma$ for some of the parameters, and added significant skewness in some cases.
+Table~\ref{tab: table_clean_CV} (along with Table~\ref{tab: table_clean_CV_}) listed the corresponding parameters of best-fit Gaussians for each of the 5-folds, along with means of these parameters over the 5-folds.
+In Fig.~\ref{fig: sigma_prime1} and \ref{fig: sigma_prime2}, we showed the histograms of the size of the actual error in predicting each of the parameters, with the medians listed in Table~\ref{tab:table_median}.
 We measured the parameters and uncertainties in log scale ($\log_{10}$) for all the parameters except for $\alpha$ and $E_{\rm{min}}$.
-In the case without SKA noise, we found that the emulation errors still allow the parameters $V_c$ and $\tau$ to be reconstructed with a typical accuracy of 3\%, and $f_*$ to within 8\%.
-The ionizing mean free path ($R_{\rm{mfp}}$) is typically uncertain by a factor of 1.5, and $f_X$ by a factor of 3.1.
-For the linear parameters, the uncertainty is typically $\pm 0.2$ in $\alpha$ and $\pm 0.65$ in $E_{\rm min}$.
-Noisy SKA data only marginally affected the uncertainties in $f_X$, $\alpha$, $E_{\rm min}$, and $R_{\rm{mfp}}$, indicating the dominance of the emulation error.
-However, SKA noise increased the errors to 15\% in $V_c$, 5\% in $\tau$, and 32\% in $f_*$.
-Currently we have almost no observational information about the values of most of the astrophysical parameters we used in this work, except for the optical depth ($\tau$) of the CMB photons.
-The detection of the polarized CMB signal by WMAP \citep{Spergel} and Planck \citep{planckcollaboration18} has provided constraints on the optical depth, but their precision is limited by the cosmic variance of the large-angle polarization effect on the CMB.
-We have shown that 21-cm power spectrum observations can potentially produce a precise measurement of this and other astrophysical parameters.
-Of course we have used a relatively simple astrophysical model here.
-If such precise measurements are indeed achieved, they will motivate comparisons with more complicated models where, for example, the various efficiencies (for star formation, X-rays, and ionizing photons) depend on redshift, halo mass, and perhaps halo environment or merger history.
+In the case of the ideal dataset, we found that the emulation errors still allow the parameters $V_c$ and $\tau$ to be reconstructed with a typical accuracy of 2.3\% and 0.9\% respectively, and $f_{\star}$ to within 4.5\%.
+The ionizing mean free path ($R_{\rm{mfp}}$) is typically uncertain by a factor of 1.16, and $f_X$ by a factor of 1.78.
+For the linear parameters, the uncertainty is typically $\pm 0.19$ in $\alpha$ and $\pm 0.20$ in $E_{\rm min}$.